-The following article is Chapter Nine of a book entitled Finishing The Rat Race which I am posting chapter by chapter throughout this year.
+The following article is Chapter Five of a book entitled Finishing The Rat Race which I am posting chapter by chapter throughout this year and beyond.
 Since blog posts are stacked in a reverse time sequence (always with the latest at the top), I have decided that the best approach is to post the chapters in reverse order.

 All previously uploaded chapters are available (in sequence) by following the link above or from category link in the main menu, where you will also find a brief introductory article about the book itself and why I started writing it.

 but some animals are more equal than others”

 I discovered recently and by happy accident that the author, Michael Young, who invented the term ‘meritocracy’, detested his own creation.
 Here’s how Young outlined his position in a Guardian article “Down with meritocracy”, published in 2001: